COVID-19 Financial Resources Expire at the End of This Year: Here Is a List

 Many COVID-19 Financial Resources are Available

-The long and the short of it is that many COVID-19 financial resources are available to your small to medium-sized business.
+The long and the short of it is that many COVID-19 financial resources are available to your small to medium-sized business., even now during round two of this ongoing pandemic.
 They can be used for many different operating costs, but many are geared towards helping you retain your work force.

 These resources feature generous repayment options, low (in many cases 0%) interest rates, and payment deferrals for up to six months.